 An attorney must keep accounts and produce them to the Court of Protection on request.

 The donor or the attorney can register the LPA with the OPG for a fee of £82.
-This can be done at any time after it has been signed and the registration process takes about 8 – 10 weeks but could be longer if objections are raised.
+This can be done at any time after it has been signed and the registration process is currently taking around 20 weeks but could be longer if objections are raised.
 It is possible to wait until such time as the donor loses capacity.
 If the donor registers the LPA, the attorney will be notified.
 If the attorney registers the LPA, the donor will be notified and may object.

 The LPA for property and financial affairs expressly asks the donor when the LPA should be effective: on registration or only in the event of the loss of mental capacity.
 We usually recommend the former.